 My current art practice explores contemporary Native American identity through the lens of Diné (Navajo) womanhood.
-Inspired by acts of decolonization, Indigenous feminism, and Indigenous futurism, my most recent body of work dares to imagine a world where Native sensibilities are magnified.
-Through abstractions of form, an exaggeration of scale and the often-contentious mixture of natural and synthetic materials, my work provokes conversations about what it means today to be a colonized individual in the United States of America.
-Additionally, drawing upon minimal forms derived from Diné symbolism, my paintings, performances, installations, and sculptures become living bodies of resistance to assimilation.
+Inspired by acts of decolonization, environmental justice, Indigenous feminism, and Indigenous futurism, my work dares to imagine a world where Native sensibilities are magnified.
+By way of fragmented abstraction, bodily scale, and the marrying of natural and synthetic materials, my work provokes conversations about what it means to be a colonized individual in present-day United States of America.
+Additionally, drawing upon minimal forms derived from Diné symbolism, my sculptures, installations, and performances become living bodies of sharp resistance to assimilation.

 In the studio I consistently incorporate discarded and found objects as a way to respond to the historical traumas of displacement and exploitation of Native American communities since 1492.
 The process of assembling disparate pieces together functions as a generative metaphor for collective healing and reconciliation.
 Supported by research into historical trauma, the disproportionate rates of violence against Indigenous women and girls, plus the high rates of suicide across Indian country, my work conceptually challenges dominant, colonial ideologies by inserting a female, Native American perspective back into the mainstream.
 In an effort to imagine decolonial futures, I often pair unexpected elements together and include Native beadwork, leatherwork, and fiber to complicate our understanding of inherited tradition and value.
 Through my interdisciplinary art practice, I aim to braid together our communal stories of loss and survival to promote understanding and respect across cultural divides.